expo/fyi/sentry-expo-migration.md

 In this guide, we'll walk you through the steps to migrate from `sentry-expo` to `@sentry/react-native`:

+- Upgrade to Expo SDK 50 or higher
 - Remove `sentry-expo` and install `@sentry/react-native`
 - Update your `sentry-expo` imports to `@sentry/react-native`
 - Update your `app.json` to include the Sentry plugin and remove the hook
 - Update your **metro.config.js** to include the Sentry transformer plugin

+## Ugrade to Expo SDK 50 or higher

+Learn more in the ["Upgrade Expo SDK" doc](https://docs.expo.dev/workflow/upgrading-expo-sdk-walkthrough/)

 ## Remove `sentry-expo` and install `@sentry/react-native`